lee2sman/archiving-artist-spaces/devlog.md

 ### 2023-01-07

 Work continues on Gas archive, now with Andrew L helping.
 He set up Kirby, which we've switched to, in order to make the organizing, backend easier.
 On the one hand, I think it will be a lot easier than a json database.
 It has a WYSIWYG CMS running as a local server in the browser.
 It uses templates and generates info per object (with their own rendered images, sizes, and text file with info to populate the static pages that are rendered).
 Kirby pops out a static site.
 Kirby's code is public, and has been maintained for over a decade by a single dev, though it is not open source and each individual site requires a license, currently $105.
-That and the complexity of setting it up mean it's good for creating our costume archive but I fear the fee, complexity, and lack of open source mean again this isn't a good general tool for non-devs.
+That and the complexity of setting it up mean it's good for creating our custom archive but I fear the fee, complexity, and lack of open source mean again this isn't a good general tool for non-devs.
 But due to some of these reasons, namely a sustainable business and static output and good documentation and easier 'database' system, it is a fine choice for this particular archive project.

 ---